How to extract text after a character in Excel

 Step 1 – Select all the data set

 - We’ll use the same data set as before, so just select all the data containing names and email addresses.

 Step 2 – Locate the Text to Columns Option on Data Tools

 - On the Data tab, go to the Data Tools group and locate the Text to Columns option.

 Step 3 – Choose appropriate data type

 - Click on the “Convert to Columns” option and a new dialog box will open up.
 It will ask you to choose the data type.
-Since our data is delimited with comma, so we’ll select the “delimited” option.
+Since our data is delimited with commas, we’ll select the “delimited” option.